 Everyone gathers together to celebrate, ready to enjoy a special meal together before the board game battles commence.

-While dogs can’t really enjoy what we eat, why not make them their own special meal that avoids typical Christmas lunch ingredients like stuffing, onions and gravy?
+While dogs can’t really enjoy what we eat, why not make them their own special meal that avoids typical Christmas lunch ingredients like stuffing, onions and gravy, and other foods.

 K9 Magazine has put together a simple menu for dogs this year, sharing a recipe for an alternative Christmas lunch and even some doggy mince pies!